Place value is the practice of assigning a value to a numeral according to its placement within the entire written number.

 In each of these timestamps, the "15" told the time.
 But the "15" meant a different thing in each case — 15 seconds, 15 minutes, or 15 hours, depending on the context.
 The "place" where the "15" was — in the "hours" slot, the "minutes" slot, or the "seconds" slot — told us what the "value" of the "15" was for that particular timestamp.

-Note also how important the zeroes were.
-Without the zeroes, the timestamp "00:00:15" would have collapsed into just "15", as would have the other two timestamps.
+Zero is fundamental to place value; zeroes hold numerals in their correct places, making the meaning clear.
+In our security-camera example, without the zeroes, the timestamp "00:00:15" would have collapsed into just "15", as would have the other two timestamps.
 Those zeroes held all the slots (hours, minutes, and seconds) in their proper places, preserving the meanings of the timestamps.
 Since the value of "15" varies with the place, it is vitally important that those other places not disappear.
 The zeroes are crucial to the meaning.

 Now let's think about counting.
 When we were little kids, we started counting on our fingers.
 If we were counting up ("tallying") a larger number of things, we might write down tally marks to keep track: